 - 21. Piling installation shall be permitted only in conjunction with a permitted use and shall be the minimum necessary to accomplish the proposed use. - 22.
-In-water structures shall not impede migration of anadromous fish. - 23.
-Applicants shall demonstrate consideration of all of the following in the location, planning, and design of new in-water structures: - a.
+In-water structures shall not impede migration of anadromous fish.

+- 23. Consider the following in the location, planning, and design of new in-water structures: - a.
 Public access to shorelines; - b.
 Flood protection; - c.
 Preservation of historic and cultural resources; - d.
 Protection and preservation of ecosystem-wide processes and ecological functions; - e.
 Impacts to fish and wildlife, with special emphasis on protecting and restoring priority habitats and species; - f.
 Watershed functions and processes; - g.
 Hydrogeological, hydraulic, and hydrologic processes; and - h.
 Preservation of natural scenic vistas.